 Sunny Florida is home to hundreds if not thousands of avid motorcycle riders.
-However, data from the National Highway Traffic Safety Administration (NHTSA) shows that Florida leads the country for the greatest number of fatal motorcycle accidents.
+However, data from the National Highway Traffic Safety Administration (NHTSA) shows that Florida leads the country for the greatest number of motorcycle accidents that are fatal accidents.

 According to the motorcycle accident data recently released, there were 577 motorcycle rider deaths in Florida in 2015.
 That is 121 more than during 2014 when Florida was second in the country behind California.